Emmanuel College, Cambridge: Buildings and grounds

 Under Mildmay's instructions the chapel of the original Dominican Friary was converted into the College's dining hall and the friars' dining hall became a chapel.
 In the late 17th century the College commissioned a new chapel, one of the three buildings in Cambridge designed by Christopher Wren (1677).
 After Wren's construction was opened the old chapel became the College library until it outgrew the space.
-A purpose-built library was completed in 1930.
+The library moved to its present space in 1930, occupying a large building in South Court completed in 1911 and initially used as lecture rooms.
+The library was extended in 1974.

 There is a large fish pond in the grounds, part of the legacy of the friary.
 The pond is home to a colony of ducks.

-The Fellows' Garden contains a swimming pool that was originally the friars' bathing pool, making it one of the oldest bathing pools in Europe and allegedly the oldest outdoor pool in continuous use in the UK.
+The Fellows' Garden contains a swimming pool that was the friars' bathing pool, making it one of the oldest bathing pools in Europe and allegedly the oldest outdoor pool in continuous use in the UK.
 The Garden also contains an Oriental plane tree that is reputed to have lived far longer than is typical for the species.

 It has been claimed that the college has the only privately owned subway (underpass) in the UK, connecting the main site to North Court, but in fact Oriel College, Oxford, has its own tunnel beneath Oriel Street linking the Island Site with the main college buildings.
 The Bodleian Library in Oxford also has its own tunnel beneath Broad Street.